grahamnicholls/aws_info/README.md

 * -redshift       : Redshift Clusters
 * -elasticache    : Elasticache nodes
 * -users          : IAM Users
+* -limits         : Attempts to get limits for each region

 ##Extra opions
 If -t is given on the command-line, tags are added after the basic info about each taggable asset.
 Note, that